 DIY Thanksgiving Table Runner and Utensil Pouches

-Need a quick, affordable way to dress up your Thanksgiving table?
-Making a cute burlap table runner may be just the thing.
+It’s almost thanksgiving!!
+Who’s ready?
+Are you in need of a quick, affordable way to dress up your Thanksgiving table?
+Making a cute table runner may be just the thing.
 This is a simple DIY craft project that will be easy to do whether you are decorating one or several tables.

 - fall craft leaves